calvinalkan/better-wordpress-hooks/README.md

 the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/#:~:text=Martin's%20definition%20of%20the%20Dependency,should%20not%20depend%20on%20details.) we now use a ``MailerInterface``

-Assuming to you are using the default Container Adapter you can now do the following:
+Assuming you are using the default Container Adapter you can now do the following:

 ```php